CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # Considerations and limitations:

-    1 - Crocotile3D Object hierarchy needs to be alphanumerically ordered by YOU!
-            - Only Objects, Instances' order don't matter.
-            - Order them descendingly.
-            - Pair equally named Objects together in the hierarchy, yet acknowledge that they will get merged into a single Mesh by Unity.
+    1 - Do not have equally named Objects in the Crocotile3D Hierarchy.
+Including casing variations!
-            - Layer names don't matter but the overall Object hierarchy still needs to be ordered.
-            - Crocotile3D Hierarchy Examples:
-                - Example of CORRECT Crocotile3D hierarchy:
-                    - Superlayer Z
-                        - Object A
-                        - Object A
-                        - Object B
-                    - Object C
-                - Example of INCORRECT Crocotile3D hierarchy:
-                    - Superlayer Z
-                        - Object A
-                        - Object A
-                        - Object C
-                    - Object B
-            - I have found no way to workaround this limitation, it probably needs a whole ModelImporter created from scratch which is out of my scope.
+        - Only Object names matter, Layers and Instances can be repeated.
+        - If for some reason you need to have two objects named equally put them next to each other in the hierarchy and see if it works.
+        - This would require the vertex data read algorithm to jump across the .obj file searching for each object that has the same name instead of reading sequentially.
+Can be done but it's out of my scope for now, i'm also not sure the performance tradeoff is worth.

-    2 - Don't call any Crocotile3D Object exactly "Scene", including case variations.
+    2 - If you have any Object called "Scene" or it's possible case variations place it at top of the hierarchy.
-            - "Scene" is the default group (non-object-tiles group) of Crocotile3D the order where the vertex data ends if an Object is called "Scene" gets hard to be determined in many cases.
-Avoid it.
+            - Bear in mind it will get merged together with all other non-object-tiles of your Crocotile3D project.

     3 - If you have done the above steps and still get an error like "Mesh.colors is out of bounds" it might be cause your Crocotile3D project has intersecting vertices.
             - Try exporting the .obj file with Merge Vertices checkbox disabled in Crocotile3D export settings.

-    4 - This script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
-If you have .obj files created from other modeling software imported or modified, THIS SCRIPT WILL PROBABLY FAIL!
-            - Feel free to extend the code and add conditions that will prevent the script to affect each .obj files of your project.
-            - Example: Name your Croco .obj files as filename_c3d.obj and add a condition check for that "c3d" in code.

-    5 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
+    4 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
 (More subtle)
             - Gamma is the default Color Space on new projects by Unity.
             - There might be a workaround in ModelImporter settings for Linear space users, check documentation.
             - Other solution might involve to change how the Colors are parsed in this script.

-    6 - It requires PreserveHierarchy, OptimizeMesh and WeldVertices from ModelImporter settings set to false so Unity doesn't mismatch with the .obj file vertex order.
+    5 - The script requires PreserveHierarchy, OptimizeMesh and WeldVertices from ModelImporter settings set to false so Unity doesn't mismatch with the .obj file vertex order.
         (This script does this automatically for you on the OnPreprocessModel () function)

+    6 - This script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
+If you have .obj files created from other modeling software imported or modified, THIS SCRIPT WILL PROBABLY FAIL!
+            - Feel free to extend the code and add conditions that will prevent the script to affect each .obj files of your project.
+            - Example: Name your Croco .obj files as filename_c3d.obj and add a condition check for that "c3d" in code.

     7 - Performance on multiple .obj importing or modifications has not been extensively tested.